-The Primary Care First Act and the changing nature of healthcare reimbursement
+Primary Care First Act: Changing healthcare reimbursement

 When we’re sick, many of us see a mix of primary care physicians and specialists – and sometimes just specialists alone.
 But this practice isn’t always the best use of resources.
 The Primary Care First Act, explored in IMO’s new insight brief, aims to help change this dynamic by increasing the responsibilities of, and reimbursement rates for, providers in the primary care realm.